exfool/MapHeap/README.md

 # MapHeap
 Implementation of:
-<Key, Value> Heap (Map Heap),
+&lt;Key, Value&gt; Heap (Map Heap),
-<Value> Heap.
+&lt;Value&gt; Heap.

-Base on generics and comporators
-(The default comporator sorted by ASC)
+Base on generics and comporators (The default comporator sorted by ASC)